 1. Visualize information from your CRM

 Now that you’ve got your contacts mapped out, it’s time to add some details.
 A sales account map should include essential contact information, allowing you to quickly and easily track who is who and check in with specific individuals.
 If you haven’t already done so, clearly label your document with the account name.
-For each individual contact, add a name, job title, phone number, and email.
+For each individual contact, add a name, job title, department, and contact information.

 If your eyes hurt just thinking about adding all of this info manually, don’t worry—there’s an easier way.
-With Lucidchart, you can quickly import all of this data directly from Salesforce, so all you have to do is drag and drop each contact onto the canvas.
+With Lucidchart, you can quickly import all of this data directly from Salesforce.

 3. Build out the org chart